 I noticed that we, the West Indian students, were in the majority in my third year class and we tried to band together in solidarity so as not to succumb to the racism that prevailed.
 The same joy that flowed from their poetic Afro-Antillean expressions filled our school and home environment and lit up our internal sense of freedom.
 There was almost a prevailing staccato rhythm of syncopated phrases like – “Hey, Wha ‘happin!
 See you at cuaya practice lei’tah!”

 Only occasionally would you hear a complaint from some black guy in that mixed Spanish with English just as the Indians did, “The u’man say to me, Speak Spanish!
 I don’ know wha the Rass she talkin bout!
 I get pure ‘cuatro’ to Rass in Spanish!
 So wha’ di rass she talking bout, ah?”

 The infectious laughter constantly filled the hallways as the thunder of the alarm bell announced the return to our next class.
-These were the types of things that reminded me that we were in a regular school in Panama with the singular difference that you could hear the chombo in the atmosphere.
-Without fulling realizing it we embodied the dynamics of the constant struggle to maintain that singular chombo folklore among us, the young embattled Afro-Hispanic students.
+These were the types of things that reminded me that we were in a regular school in Panama with the singular difference that you could hear the Chombo in the atmosphere.
+Without fully realizing it we embodied the dynamics of the constant struggle to maintain that singular Chombo folklore among us, the young embattled Afro-Hispanic students.

 This story continues.